pvandijk2/garden_design/README.md

 The back garden will have a variety of uses - childrens play area, entertainment, vegetable area and space for a home office.

 ### Dimensions <a name="BackDimensions"></a>
-Width (by house): 12m
+Width (by house): 11.35m
-Width (at end of garden): 11m
+Width (at end of garden): 10m
-Length (From dining room wall): 35m
+Length (From dining room wall): 35.08m

-We maintain the southerly boundry fence.
+We maintain the southerly boundary fence.
-The northern boundry fence is maintained by our neighbours.
+The northern boundary fence is maintained by our neighbours.

 ### Requirements <a name="BackRequirements"></a>
 In priority order

 1. #### Southside fence/Retaining wall
 1. #### Northside privacy plants
-1. #### Surface drainage channes for roof
+1. #### Surface drainage channels for roof
 1. #### Child climbing frame + Wendy house
 1. #### Trampoline
 1. #### Flower beds